 - The storage period depends on a number of factors including the nature of the container, the concentration of platelets and on whether an open or closed system is used. - Packs currently in use for this purpose allow for storage at a core temperature of 22 ±2°C with continuous gentle agitation for up to 5 days in a closed system.
-Appropriate pack and platelet concentration combinations may allow storage up to 7 days, but due to concerns over bacterial contamination requires either an assay to exclude bacterial contamination prior to transfusion or application of a licensed pathogen inactivation procedure. - If any production stage involves an open system, after preparation the component should be used as soon as possible.
-If storage is unavoidable, the component should be stored at a core temperature of 22 ±2°C with continuous agitation and used within 6 hours. - Platelets should be gently agitated during storage.
-If agitation is interrupted, for example due to equipment failure or prolonged transportation, the components are suitable for use, retaining the same shelf life, provided that no single interruption lasts for more than eight hours, and the total length of all interruptions is no longer than 24 hours.
+Appropriate pack and platelet concentration combinations may allow storage up to 7 days, but due to concerns over bacterial contamination would require either an assay to exclude bacterial contamination prior to transfusion or application of a licensed pathogen reduction procedure. - If any production stage involves an open system, after preparation the component should be used as soon as possible.
+If storage is unavoidable, the component should be stored at a core temperature of 22 ±2°C with continuous agitation and used within 6 hours.
+If platelet agitation is interrupted due to equipment breakdown or prolonged transportation, platelets are suitable for use provided that no single interruption lasts for more than eight hours, and the total length of all interruptions is no longer than 24 hours.

-7.4.1.4: Testing
+7.4.3.4: Testing

-In addition to the mandatory and other tests required for blood donations described in Chapter 9, and leucocyte counting (see sections 6.3 and 7.1.1), a minimum of 75% of those components tested for the parameters shown in Table 7.4.1 shall meet the specified values.
+In addition to the mandatory and other tests required for blood donations described in Chapter 9 and leucocyte counting (see section 6.3 and 7.1.1), a minimum of 75% of those components tested for the parameters shown at Table 7.4.3 shall meet the specified values.

-Table 7.4.1 Platelets, Pooled, Buffy Coat Derived, Leucocyte Depleted - additional tests
+Table 7.4.3 Platelets, Pooled, Buffy Coat Derived, in Additive Solution and Plasma, Leucocyte Depleted - additional tests

-Parameter Frequency of test Specification Volume 1 1% or as determined by statistical process control (if <=10 components produced per month then test every available component) Within locally defined nominal volume range Platelet count 2 >=240 × 10 9 /pool pH at end of shelf life 3 >=6.4 Leucocyte count 4 As per sections 6.3 and 7.1.1 <1 x 10 6 /pool 1 Units measured and found to be <150 mL or >380 mL should only be issued for transfusion under concessionary release 2 Units measured and found to have <160 × 10 9 /pool, or more than the maximum recommended by the manufacturer of the storage pack where stated, should only be issued for transfusion under concessionary release 3 A minimum of 95% of those components tested shall meet the specified values 4 Methods validated for counting low numbers of leucocytes must be used
+Parameter Frequency of test Specification Volume 1 1% or as determined by statistical process control (if <=10 components produced per month then test every available component) Within locally defined nominal volume range Platelet count 2 >=240 x 10 9 /pool pH at end of shelf life 3 If less than 10 per month, every available component >=6.4 Leucocyte count 4 As per sections 6.3 and 7.1.1 <1 x 10 6 /pool 1 Units measured and found to be <150 mL or >380 mL should only be issued for transfusion under concessionary release 2 Units measured and found to have <160 x 10 9 /pool, or more than the maximum recommended by the manufacturer of the storage pack where stated, should only be issued for transfusion under concessionary release